 'It takes time to resurrect a person in itself': how the last Holocaust witnesses survived and live

-Edition with the BBC tells incredible stories of the life and survival of one of the last witnesses of the Holocaust.
-These women, and then little girls, survived by a miracle.
+Edition with the BBC tells incredible stories of the life and survival of some of the last witnesses of the Holocaust.
+These women, and then - little girls, miraculously survived.
 But this was not the end of their struggle.
-Each of them has found its own difficult path to get used to peaceful life and become a part of it.
+Each of them found her own difficult path to get used to a peaceful life and become a part of it.
 And also - to find the strength to tell your story.
 Although, even after 75 years, they still have a hard time talking.

-“There can only be one worse thing than Auschwitz - forget that he was,” says Eva Sapesi.
+“The only thing worse than Auschwitz is to forget that it was,” says Eva Sepeshi.

 She was 12 years old when she ended up in the Auschwitz concentration camp.
 On this, Eve’s childhood ended, and now she seems to be trying to catch up.

-Before the interview begins, she takes out the perfume, sprinkles it on her wrists and says: “You know, my mother had wonderful perfumes in a beautiful bottle.
-As a child, I somehow took out a bottle from the closet, because I wanted to smell as tasty as my mother.
+Before the interview starts, she takes out perfume, sprinkles it on her wrists and says: “You know, my mom had a wonderful perfume in a beautiful bottle.
+As a child, I once took a bottle out of the closet because I wanted to smell as good as my mom.
 And suddenly she broke it.
-The whole house was filled with the smell of perfume. "
+The whole house was filled with the scent of perfume. "

-“For some reason, it was this smell that seemed to me all the way until we were taken to Auschwitz.
-In fact, there was a terrible stink in our carriage.
-After all, they did not let out stool.
+“For some reason, it was this smell that seemed to me all the way, while we were being taken to Auschwitz.
+In fact, there was a terrible stench in our carriage.
+They weren't allowed to defecate.
 Someone was sick.
-But I didn’t feel anything.
-Instead of a terrible smell, I could smell my mother’s perfume, ”adds Eve.
+But I didn't feel anything.
+Instead of a terrible smell, I thought I could smell my mother's perfume, ”adds Eva.

 Past the gas chamber

-On Eve, there are pearl beads and a bright blue sweater; she excites her sleeve a little with excitement.
-Under this sleeve - on the back of the arm - is the tattoo "26877."
-This number was tattooed in the morning after her arrival in Auschwitz.
+Eve is wearing pearl beads and a bright blue sweater, with excitement she slightly tugs at her sleeve.
+Under this sleeve - on the back of the arm - the tattoo "26877".
+This number was tattooed to her the morning after arriving in Auschwitz.

-“After the war, I often dusted the tattoo or covered it with the sleeve of a blouse.
-But I never wanted to reduce this number.
-He belongs to me.
-Many prisoners got large numbers on the outside of their arms, but I have a small one.
-I’m lucky, ”says Eve.
+“After the war, I often dusted my tattoo or covered it with the sleeve of my blouse.
+But I never wanted to mix this number.
+It belongs to me.
+Many prisoners had large numbers on the outside of their arms, but mine was small.
+I'm lucky, ”says Eve.

 70% of people brought to Auschwitz were killed during the first day.
 Railroad tracks went right up to the gas chambers.
 People were unloaded from the wagons, someone was selected for work, and the rest were immediately killed.